harness/developer-hub/docs/self-managed-enterprise-edition/smp-supported-platforms.md

 * Disaster Recovery (coming soon)

 ## What's not supported
-* Self Managed Enterprise is not validated with the FIPS-enabled K8S environment
+* Self-Managed Enterprise Edition is not validated with the FIPS-enabled K8S environment.